-The New Mexico Bicycle/Pedestrian/Equestrian (BPE) Advisory Plan, developed for the New Mexico Department of Transportation (NMDOT) provides goals, guidance, and recommended design standards intended to improve the facilitation of non-motorized facilities in New Mexico.
-State law requires that provisions for pedestrians, bicycles, and equestrians be properly considered in all NMDOT projects.
+The New Mexico Bicycle/Pedestrian/Equestrian (BPE) Advisory Plan, developed for the New Mexico Department of Transportation (NMDOT) provides goals, guidance and recommended design standards intended to improve the facilitation of non-motorized facilities in New Mexico.
+State law requires provisions for pedestrians, bicycle and equestrian traffic be properly considered in all NMDOT projects.
 The BPE Advisory Plan provides recommendations specific to various functions within NMDOT.
-Recommendations for planning and programs; funding, engineering and design; and education, enforcement, and encouragement have a statewide scope.
+However, recommendations for planning and programs, funding, engineering and design, and education, enforcement and encouragement have a wider statewide scope.